qomolangmaice/ZedOS/README.md

  $ make

+2. Compile, link and run kernel.bin(in qemu).

+ $ make bin_run

-2. Compile, link and run ZedOS.iso(in qemu).
+3. Compile, link and run ZedOS.iso(in qemu).

- $ make run
+ $ make iso_run

-3. If you want generate the new ZedOS.iso, you should delete all object files and ZedOS.iso at first.
+4. If you want generate the new ZedOS.iso, you should delete all object files and ZedOS.iso at first.

  $ make clean

-4. If you want to try this os in a real machine, you can burn ZedOS.iso into an U-disk.
+5. If you want to try this os in a real machine, you can burn ZedOS.iso into an U-disk.

  $ sudo dd if=Zed.iso of=/dev/sdb1 bs=2M (depends on your device conditions)